Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Introduction

-These results, backed by a comprehensive empirical study, show that grounded meta-RL can escape genuine learning plateaus by letting models discover for themselves what data they need to learn from to expand their learning frontier.
+\item \textbf{Question structure over solution correctness}: Problem structure and difficulty calibration matter more for escaping plateaus than answer correctness; generated questions provide useful gradient signal even when the majority of answers are incorrect. \end{itemize} These results, backed by a comprehensive empirical study, show that grounded meta-RL can escape genuine learning plateaus by letting models discover for themselves what data they need to learn from to expand their learning frontier.